stenczelt/pkp-lego/ev3-sensors.rst

   *Task:* What does it mean if the smoothing factor is 0 or 1?

-  *Task:* Adapt your plotSensor code to send the signal through a low-pass filter.
+  *Task:* Adapt your code to send the sensor signal through a low-pass filter.
 Make the smoothing factor easily customisable.
 Choose a sensor and observe the effects with high and low smoothing factors.

 For more details on low-pass filters, check out the `Low-pass filter Wikipedia article <http://en.wikipedia.org/wiki/Low-pass_filter>`_ and the `Exponentially-Weighted Moving Average Wikipedia article <http://en.wikipedia.org/wiki/Exponential_smoothing>`_.